opalmedapps/docs/docs/guides/ui_checklist.md

 ﻿# UI Checklist

-"Testing is about defect detection, Quality Assurance is about defect prevention".
+> "Testing is about defect detection, Quality Assurance is about defect prevention"

 This checklist is added just to avoid the most common defects/errors any person can make.

 ## General